rodneyshupe/Cookbook/Recipes/Sides/MashedPotatoes.rst

 Directions
 ----------

-1. Place metal colander or steamer insert in large pot or Dutch oven.
-   Add enough water for it to barely reach bottom of colander.
-Turn heat to high and bring water to boil.
-Add potatoes, cover, and reduce heat to medium-high.
-Cook potatoes 10 minutes.
+1. Set a metal colander or steamer insert in a large pot or Dutch oven; add enough water to barely reach the bottom of the colander.
+Turn heat to high and bring to a boil, then add potatoes, cover, and reduce heat to medium-high.
+Cook 10 minutes.
 Transfer colander to sink and rinse potatoes under cold water until no longer hot, 1 to 2 minutes.
-Return colander and potatoes to pot, cover, and continue to cook until potatoes are soft and tip of paring knife inserted into potato meets no resistance, 10 to 15 minutes longer.
-Pour off water from Dutch oven.
+Return colander and potatoes to pot, cover, and cook until potatoes are soft and the tip of a paring knife meets no resistance, 10 to 15 minutes longer.
+Pour off water from the Dutch oven.
-2. Set ricer or food mill over now-empty pot.
-Working in batches, transfer potatoes to hopper of ricer or food mill and process, removing any potatoes stuck to bottom.
-Using rubber spatula, stir in melted butter and 1/2 teaspoon salt until incorporated.
-Stir in warm milk until incorporated.
+2. Set a ricer or food mill over the now-empty pot.
+Working in batches, process potatoes through the ricer or food mill, removing any stuck to the bottom.
+With a rubber spatula, stir in melted butter and 1/2 teaspoon salt until incorporated, then stir in warm milk until incorporated.
 Season to taste with salt and pepper; serve immediately.